Magnesium sulfate (medication): Eclampsia

 Magnesium sulfate is effective in decreasing the risk that pre-eclampsia progresses to eclampsia.
 Intravenous magnesium sulfate is used to prevent and treat seizures of eclampsia.
 It reduces the systolic blood pressure but does not alter the diastolic blood pressure, so the blood perfusion to the fetus is not compromised.
 It is also commonly used for eclampsia where compared to diazepam or phenytoin it results in better outcomes.

 Early delivery

 Magnesium sulfate was once used as a tocolytic, but meta-analyses have failed to support it as an anti-contraction medication.
 Usage for prolonged periods (more than five to seven days) may result in health problems for the baby.

-In those at risk of an early delivery, magnesium sulfate appears to decrease the risk of cerebral palsy.
+In those at risk of an early delivery (preterm birth), treatment with magnesium sulfate has a neuroprotective role and decreases the risk of cerebral palsy.
+The World Health Organization strongly recommends use of magnesium sulfate for women with risk of imminent birth before 32 weeks of gestation.
 It is unclear if it helps those who are born at term.
-Guidelines for the use of magnesium sulfate in mothers at risk of preterm labour are not strongly adhered to.
+Guidelines for the use of magnesium sulfate in mothers at risk of preterm labour are not strongly adhered to and the effects of this treatment later in early childhood are unknown.